ZahinMai/BHAM-CTF.github.io/README.md

 - Cryptography

 ### Intended solve
-Within the text is a Caesar cipher of "ctf{I-came-I-saw-I-conquered}", which has been shifted by 7 characters.
+Within the text is a Caesar cipher of "**ctf{I-came-I-saw-I-conquered}**", which has been shifted by 7 characters.
 To decrypt, a rotational shift of 19 is used.
 The flag is within the decrypted text.

 #### Flag:
 ```